 Governors have an important role to play in promoting College interests.
 This includes fostering good relations between the College and the community it serves and ensuring that the aims and objectives of the College are understood.

 Governors have a genuine interest and concern in the learner experience.
 This includes ensuring that the College provides an environment for all students to enjoy their time at the College, develop and succeed.

-The media, staff, students and members of the public are permitted to attend Corporation and Committee meetings as observers on prior agreement with the Chair (via the Clerk).
-The attendance of observers is subject to rulings by the Corporation with regard to confidentially, interest etc. Please contact the Clerk should you be interested in attending a meeting.
+The media, staff, students and members of the public are permitted to attend Corporation and Committee meetings as observers on prior agreement with the Chair (via the Governance Adviser).
+The attendance of observers is subject to rulings by the Corporation with regard to confidentially, interest etc. Please contact the Governance Adviser should you be interested in attending a meeting.